 Net tangible book value dilution per share to investors participating in this offering represents the difference between the amount per share paid by purchasers of shares of common stock in this offering and the as adjusted net tangible book value per share of common stock immediately after completion of this offering.
-After giving effect to the issuance and sale by us of \$150,000,000 of shares of our common stock at an assumed public offering price of \$31.12 per share, which was the last reported sale price of our common stock on The Nasdaq Global Market on October 31, 2017, and after deducting estimated underwriting discounts and commissions and estimated offering expenses payable by us, our as adjusted net tangible book value as of September 30, 2017 would have been \$316.4 million, or \$7.73 per share of our common stock.
-This represents an immediate increase in net tangible book value of \$2.86 per share to our existing stockholders and an immediate dilution in as adjusted net tangible book value of \$23.39 per share to new investors in this offering.
+After giving effect to the issuance and sale by us of 6,250,000 shares of our common stock at the public offering price of \$24.00 per share, after deducting underwriting discounts and commissions and estimated offering expenses payable by us, our as adjusted net tangible book value as of September 30, 2017 would have been \$316.4 million, or \$7.47 per share of our common stock.
+This represents an immediate increase in net tangible book value of \$2.60 per share to our existing stockholders and an immediate dilution in as adjusted net tangible book value of \$16.53 per share to new investors in this offering.